 Kinds of authentication profiles:

-The Betty Blocks platform enables the configuration and use of two different types of authentication profiles currently supported in the Page Builder.
+The Betty Blocks platform enables the configuration and use of three different types of authentication profiles currently supported in the page builder.
 Which one is required may vary according to specific use cases but both support the same login and validation process in applications.

 *Note: The user model supports simple configuration but a different, custom, model can be selected for this authentication profile type.